mactronmedia/FUCKeditor/README.md

 - [Results](#results)

 ## Overview
 This Python script scans a list of target URLs for FCKeditor instances and identifies potential vulnerabilities based on the title of the returned pages.

+There are numerous websites that still use the outdated FCKEditor, which is plagued by various vulnerabilities, including "Arbitrary File Upload", "Remote Code Execution (RCE)" and Cross-Site Scripting (XSS)".

+FCKEditor allows remote attackers to execute arbitrary code by creating a PHP file, and it also permits them to inject arbitrary web scripts or HTML via components in its samples.

+References: CVE-2009-2265, CVE-2008-6178, CVE-2009-2324

 ## Features